bwks/sherpa-docs/docs/nodes/linux/alma-linux.md

-# OpenSUSE Linux
+# Alma Linux

 ## Base Image

-Base images can be downloaded from [OpenSUSE Cloud Images](https://download.opensuse.org/repositories/Cloud:/Images:/).
+Base images can be downloaded from [Alma Cloud Images](https://wiki.almalinux.org/cloud/).

 Look for the Generic No Cloud image.